Carlos-Henreis/angular-flag-icons/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+# Angular Flags Incons

+## Source of SVG Flags

+The SVG flags included in this package are sourced from [Wikipedia](https://en.wikipedia.org/wiki/Gallery_of_sovereign_state_flags).
+Wikipedia hosts a comprehensive collection of country flags in SVG format, which are created and maintained by the Wikipedia community.

+### Licensing Information

+The SVG files used in this package are released under the [Creative Commons Attribution-Share Alike 3.0 Unported license (CC BY-SA 3.0)](https://creativecommons.org/licenses/by-sa/3.0/).
+This means that you are free to:

+- **Share**: Copy and redistribute the material in any medium or format.
+- **Adapt**: Remix, transform, and build upon the material for any purpose, even commercially.

+**Conditions**:
+- **Attribution**: You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+- **ShareAlike**: If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

+### Why This Matters

+By using flags from Wikipedia, this package ensures that all flag icons are accurate, up-to-date, and freely available under a license that supports both personal and commercial use.
+This provides users with confidence that they can use these icons in their Angular Material projects without any licensing issues.

+---

+This section clarifies the source and licensing of the SVG flags, reassuring users that they can use the icons without legal concerns.